atreyi-biswas/ui-ux-projects/30-day figma poster challenge/README.md

 # 🎨 30-Day Figma-Only Poster Design Challenge

 This is my personal challenge to level up my design skills using **Figma**.
-For the next 30 days, I’ll be creating one poster a day based on different themes.
+For 30 days, I’ll be creating one poster a day based on different themes.
 The goal is to improve my sense of layout, typography, color, and overall visual storytelling—while building consistency and a portfolio of creative work.

 ---